amardeepio/Process-Visualization/README.md

 ```
 Python 2.7 or 3.5
 pip for installing modules
-first clone the repository and run the following command
+first clone the repository and run the following command in the terminal

 git clone https://github.com/amardeep-programmer/Process-Visualization.git
 pip install -r requirements.txt